-In addition to posting a site notice and press advertisement, 295 individual letters of notification were sent to addresses including all properties physically adjoining or opposite the road frontages of the site.
-The overall radius of the letter notification beyond this encompassed properties in Ively Road, Southwood Road, Westglade, Morval Close, Kendal Close, Ambleside Close, Derwent Close, Ullswater Avenue, Richmond Close, Broadmead, Nevada Close, Briars Close, Southwood Village Centre, Aldrin Place, Armstrong Mall, Apollo Rise and Chiltern Avenue (on the opposite side of the railway lines to the north).
-These letters were sent on 14 October and indicated a comment date of 4 November 2016.
+In addition to posting a site notice and press advertisement, 295 individual letters of notification were originally sent to addresses including all properties physically adjoining or opposite the road frontages of the site.
+The overall radius of the original letter notification beyond this encompassed properties in Ively Road, Southwood Road, Westglade, Morval Close, Kendal Close, Ambleside Close, Derwent Close, Ullswater Avenue, Richmond Close, Broadmead, Nevada Close, Briars Close, Southwood Village Centre, Aldrin Place, Armstrong Mall, Apollo Rise and Chiltern Avenue (on the opposite side of the railway lines to the north).
+These letters were sent on 14 October 2016 and indicated a comment date of 4 November 2016.
 A site notice was posted at the corner of Summit Avenue and Southwood Road.
 Three further site notices in Apollo Rise, Summit Avenue and Southwood Road were displayed indicating a comment date extended to 16 November 2016.
 The planning application was advertised in the Hampshire Independent newspaper.

-Amended plans were received from the applicants on 16 May 2017.
-All neighbours originally notified (as above), plus respondents to the original notification, were notified by letter dated 19 May 2017.
-This letter indicated a reply date of 9 June 2017.
+Following the receipt of amended plans on 16 May 2017, all neighbours originally notified (as above), plus respondents to the original notification, were notified by letter/email dated 19 May 2017, with a reply date of 9 June 2017.